January 14, 2016 | marianne

 Pete the Cat is ready to play baseball!
 Pete's team, the Rocks, is playing the Rolls.
 But when the game doesn't go Pete's way, what will Pete do?

-Flat Stanley excels at baseball, but when the fairness of his skills are questioned, Stanley must decide whether his flatness gives him too much advantage.
+Flat Stanley excels at baseball, but when the fairness of his skills are questioned, Stanley must decide whether his flatness gives him too much of an advantage.

 After observing a boy's football game, a group of animals organizes its own teams and game.

 The characters from "Monsters University" compete in the Monster Games.